Blake-Madden/Wisteria-Dataviz/Images.md

     );
 ```

-As another example, an image file can be loaded, have an effect applied to it, then
+As another example, an image file can be loaded, have an effect applied to it, and then
 set as a canvas' watermark:

 ```cpp